MicrosoftDocs/dynamics-365-customer-engagement/ce/shared/urs/resource-pools.md

 ### Pool availability affects member availability and vice versa

 Being part of a pool can severely limit a resource's ability to be scheduled.
 Resources cannot be expected to operate as part of a pool and independently at the same time.
 If a pool resource itself is booked to capacity for a given time slot, pool members will not show as available for that time slot and vice versa.
 If all pool members are booked for a given time slot, the pool will not show as available for that time slot.
+Conversely, if different members of the pool have availbility at different times then the pool will show as available throughout.

 #### Example 1: Pool resource only